-4. At the same time, the Open-ended intergovernmental expert working group on indicators and terminology relating to disaster risk reduction (OIEWG), recognizing the different existing capacities of member States in data collection and reporting, noted that indicators, in order to be considered as global, need to be usable by all member States.
-As such, while data disaggregation may be highly desirable, it was noted that this may not be immediately feasible across all member States, and as such could not be considered a requirement in relevant indicators.
-The OEIWG encourages member States to commence or, as appropriate, further enhance the collection of data on disaster loss disaggregated by income, sex, age and disability with the engagement of the national statistical offices and in accordance with the Fundamental Principles of Official Statistics, and to start reporting disaggregated data.
-It also calls for actions under Target F of the SFDRR to strengthen national capacities to do so.
+23. At the same time, the open-ended intergovernmental expert working group on indicators and terminology relating to disaster risk reduction, recognizing the different capacities of Member States with regard to data collection and reporting, noted that, in order to be considered global, indicators need to be usable by all Member States.
+While data disaggregation might be highly desirable, it was noted that it might not be immediately feasible across all Member States, and therefore could not be considered a requirement in relevant indicators.
+The working group encourages Member States to commence or, as appropriate, further enhance the collection of data on disaster loss disaggregated by income, sex, age and disability, with the engagement of the national statistical offices and in accordance with the Fundamental Principles of Official Statistics, and to start reporting disaggregated data.
+It also calls for actions under target F of the Sendai Framework to strengthen national capacities to do so.

-5. The OIEWG, when assessing the feasibility of indicators proposed for measuring progress towards the Global Targets of the SFDRR identified relevant indicators for which internationally recognized methodologies are available but for which a significant number of countries currently do not collect the necessary data.
-These indicators considered as optional or aspirational could not be selected by the OIEWG for global measurement and application.
-However, some member States recommended that these indicators could be applied at the national level by those countries that have the necessary data in order to enhance their assessment of progress.
-They also highlighted the importance to continue further discussion on Sendai Framework implementation and to provide additional information to UNISDR on other nationally identified relevant indicators related to Disaster Risk Reduction, as appropriate.
+24. The working group, when assessing the feasibility of indicators proposed for measuring progress towards the global targets of the Sendai Framework, identified relevant indicators for which internationally recognized methodologies are available but for which a significant number of countries currently do not collect the necessary data.
+Those indicators considered optional or aspirational could not be selected by the working group for global measurement and application.
+However, some Member States recommended that those indicators be applied at the national level by those countries that have the necessary data in order to enhance their assessment of progress.
+They also highlighted the importance of continuing further discussion on the implementation of the Sendai Framework and of providing additional information to the Office on other nationally identified relevant indicators related to disaster risk reduction, as appropriate.

-6. The methodologies for measuring the indicators and processing of statistical data that will be provided as technical guidance by UNISDR would allow for consistent measurement of progress towards the Global Targets across countries and over the duration of the SFDRR and SDGs.
+25. The methodologies for measuring the indicators and the processing of statistical data, which will be provided as technical guidance by the Office, would allow for consistent measurement of progress towards the global targets across countries and over the duration of the Sendai Framework and Sustainable Development Goals.
 Countries may choose to use a national methodology or other methods of measurement and calculation.
 It is recommended that countries keep the metadata consistent if the methodology is changed.

-V. Recommendations of the Open-ended intergovernmental expert working group on terminology relating to disaster risk reduction
+V. Recommendations of the open-ended intergovernmental expert working group on terminology relating to disaster risk reduction